Chapter 3:

 Disarmed.

-His torso lay beside the stone altar marking his territory.
+Its torso lay beside the stone altar marking its territory.

-His ceremonial axe was reduced to fragments dissolved into the hot ground.
+Its great ceremonial axe was reduced to fragments dissolved in the hot ground.

 And not by numbers… by someone who’s no longer here.”